jfroyall/dev_network/ci-cd/README.md

   - A pool to store the VM images
   - A pool of SSD volumes.

-## Concerns
+## Concerns/Issues
 -  I plan to proceed iteratively---building->configuring->altering.
 -  Once I have a reliable collection of Terraform and Ansible scripts, I need a way to reconstruct the environment.
 I suppose that backing up the disks and the databases will suffice.
--  How to handle sensitive data.
+-  How to handle sensitive data?
+-  Why does `terraform` fail to `undefine` the VMs?

 ## Status